-Timothy B. Froessel, an attorney in Holland & Knight's Construction Industry Practice Group, represents public and private owners, construction managers and general contractors in a wide variety of matters.
-Mr. Froessel's practice focuses on negotiating construction agreements, providing advice during project administration, developing and responding to claims, handling bond, lien and insurance issues, and representing clients in all forms of dispute resolution.
+Timothy B. Froessel, an attorney in Holland & Knight's Construction Industry Practice Group, has more than 20 years' experience representing public and private owners, construction managers and general contractors in a wide variety of matters.
+Mr. Froessel's practice involves every aspect of construction, including negotiation of construction agreements, advice during project administration, claim development and response, mechanic's liens, insurance issues and representing clients in all forms of dispute resolution.

 Please note that email communications to the firm through this website do not create an attorney-client relationship between you and the firm.
 Do not send any privileged or confidential information to the firm through this website.
 Click "accept" below to confirm that you have read and understand this notice.